minyang-chen/minyang-chen/README.md

-# Software(Data,AI,Cloud) Engineer and Enterprise Architect
+# Engineer in AI,Software,Data,Cloud and Enterprise Architect

 ### Hi there 👋
 my name is Minyang, welcome to my github repositories.
 I am software enginner living in Greater Toronto Area, Canada.